Gab-bit-ops/Tech-Crush-internship-project-1/README.md

-# 🛒 Retail Sales Analysis
+# 🛒 Retail Store Sales Analysis
 # 📌 Project Overview

 This project focuses on the cleaning, validation, analysis, and visualization of a retail sales dataset using Microsoft Excel.